Egyptian Faience Shabti

-An ancient Egyptian blue-green faience shabti.
-The mummiform figurine wears a tripartite wig and broad collar, his crossed hands hold hoes, a seed bag hangs from his back.
-A vertical Hieroglyphic inscription is painted down the front naming the owner.
+An ancient Egyptian blue-green faience shabti, the mummiform figure wears a tripartite wig and broad collar, his crossed hands hold hoes, a seed bag hangs from his back, a vertical Hieroglyphic inscription is painted down the front names the owner.

 Third Intermediate Period,